S6F Counselling Service

 How long is a session?

-Sessions will usually last 50 minutes.
+Sessions will last 45 minutes.

-How often will I see my counsellor?
+How often will I see my counsellor, and will it be face to face?

-Many people see their counsellor once a week, but the frequency can vary according to your need and the type of counselling being offered.
+Most people see their counsellor once a week, but the frequency can vary according to your need and the type of counselling being offered.

 What happens at an Initial meeting with a counsellor?

 The counsellor will spend a few minutes talking about confidentiality and how records are kept.
-You will then be able to ask any questions and have a conversation about your situation and, with the counsellor; decide as to whether having counselling might be helpful to you and/ or whether you would benefit from other types of support.
+You will then be able to ask any questions and have a conversation about your situation and, with the counsellor; decide as to whether having counselling might be helpful to you and/or whether you would benefit from other types of support.

-Who can use the counselling service?
+Who can use the counselling service and how do I make a referral?

 Any student or member of staff of Scarborough Sixth Form College